 There are so many different kinds of learning styles that it’s impractical for math educators to rely on just one.
-In fact, research shows that there are 70+ learning styles with visual, aural, verbal, and kinesthetic, aka VARK, as the main sensory approaches.
-Interestingly, studies show that 65% of all people are visual learners.
+In fact, research shows that there are 70+ learning styles with visual, aural, verbal, and kinesthetic (aka VARK) approaches as the main sensory approaches.
+Interestingly, studies show that 65% of the population are visual learners.
 This is why it is important for educators who want their students, especially children, to better engage with math content to understand the needs of visual learners.

 What is Visual Learning?

 Visual learning is the interaction and processing of knowledge through graphics.
 This includes drawings, images, charts, graphs, maps, and other types of visual aids.
 To engage visual learners, educators can use chalkboards, whiteboards, screens, projectors, and other mediums for displaying visual information to help students learn and remember what they see.